dguzenko/newdocs/docs/zoocart.md

 * Show/hide specific information after product purchase.
 * Show/hide content if subscription enabled.
-* Show coupon code if a user boughts several items.
+* Show coupon code if a user boughts specific items.
 * Hide "Subscribe" button if a user already has a subscription.
 * Give access to digital product when payment received.